grst/grst.github.io/projects/_posts/2020-06-15-hello-zettelkasten.md

 being dumped into a HTML file, and almost never looked upon again.
-Since then, I stored notes as a mixture of [Google Keep](https://keep.google.com), [Dropbox Paper](https://paper.dropbox.com), [Google Docs](https://docs.google.com) and a bunch of unorganized markdown files.
+Since then, I stored notes as a mixture of [Google Keep](https://keep.google.com), [Dropbox Paper](https://paper.dropbox.com), [Google Docs](https://docs.google.com) and a bunch of scattered markdown files.
 By no means organized, cross-linked or universally searchable.

 As of today, I started migrating my notes to [Zettlr](https://zettlr.com/), implementing